metadatacenter/cedar-manual/docs/_sections/c3/2_defining_your_answers_dynamic_lists.md

 chapter_title: More FAIR Templates Using Semantics
 ---

+We're sorry, the last part of this section is incomplete.
+You are welcome to contribute to this documentation.

+## Introduction

 Now we will show you exactly how to create questions that have very precise answers, using CEDAR's semantic tools.
 You don't have to know semantics to use these tools—